miacoupland/Esperanta-Vortaro-2/README.md

 # Esperanta-Vortaro-2
-A reiteration of my Esperanto dictionary using .NET and Angular.
+A reiteration of my Esperanto dictionary using a .NET backend, Angular front end, and MySQL database.